MohamadYusuf/WebRx-Site/docs/html-binding.md

 ### Note: About HTML encoding

-Since this binding sets your element's content using innerHTML, you should be careful not to use it with untrusted model values, because that might open the possibility of a script injection attack.
+Since this binding sets your element's content using <code>innerHTML</code>, you should be careful not to use it with untrusted model values, because that might open the possibility of a script injection attack.
 If you cannot guarantee that the content is safe to display
 (for example, if it is based on a different user's input that was stored in your database), then you can use the text binding, which will set the element's text value using <code>innerText</code> or <code>textContent</code> instead.